bossm8/dockerfile-templater/README.md

 ## Examples

-The `examples` directory, as well as the `pkg/docker` (which is used to built the templater image) contain some simple examples of files which can be used with the templater.
+The `examples` directory, as well as the `pkg/docker` (which is used to build the templater image with github workflows) contain some simple examples of files which can be used with the templater.